‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 Mr.Sunshine (2018)

 The makers of this historical show roped in Lee Byung-hun as the lead.
-The total cost of one episode, including the salary of the lead, was KRW1.5 billion (MR 5 million approximately) per episode.
+The total cost of one episode, including the salary of the lead, was KRW1.5 billion (approx. SGD 1.48 million) per episode.

-This period drama is all about guns and glory and is based around the year 1871 (Korea).
+This period drama is all about guns and glory and is based around the year 1871 in Korea.
 It has numerous well-choreographed battle scenes, adding to its high budget.

 Synopsis: The series centers around Captain Eugene Choi (Lee) who is born in slavery in Joseon but escapes to the United States only to return to his homeland years later as a US Marine Corps Officer.
 A hint of love develops between Eugene and Go Ae-shin (Kim Tae-ri), who is a freedom fighter belonging to an aristocratic family.